Kycoon04/construction-permits/README.md

 # quiz-one
-HTML5,CSS with Boostrap, programming IV quiz, recreating a web page for an Municipality.
+HTML5, JavaScript, CSS3 with Boostrap, programming IV quiz, recreating a web page for an Municipality.

 ## Information
 This system is created to manage municipal services.
 Its main function is to provide citizens with the ability to request construction permits through a form.